bra1nDump/ai-task-vscode/docs/backlog.md

 - Create a company and apply for open eye credits

 # Done

+- Actually save the API key that the user enters
+- Tested the extension works end to end

 - Test the extension works after the renaming
 - Clean up top level directory in github - too many files are in the way of scrolling to the demos